Panzer3232/MachineLearning/README.md

-# Different Datasets on which different ML Algo are applied.
+# Different Datasets on which different ML Algo's are applied.